-Youth Work: Emma works with the teenagers of Helen & Douglas House, aged 13-19, that have communicative capacity.
-She supports our young people by arranging social activities to boost their confidence, self-esteem, and social skills, raises awareness around social inclusion, and ensures they are aware of what they can do beyond their teenage years by helping them look to a positive future.
-Emma meets with our teenagers either at the hospice, or visits them at their homes or schools, to talk about their lives.
-This helps her build long term, trusted relationships and means that she can then assist our young people to feel less isolated and more prepared for their future.
-Emma told us that she would often talk to them whilst playing board games which meant they could relax and feel comfortable to talk more, including sharing their worries with her.
+Youth Work: Emma works with our teenagers of Helen & Douglas House that have communicative capacity and who want to engage.
+She supports our young people by arranging social activities such as a regular youth groups to boost their confidence, self-esteem and independence, and she also undertakes 121 support.
+Emma’s role is all about empowerment and enabling people to achieve their goals, as big or little as they may be, with the right amount of support for the individual.
+The activities enable development of social and life skills, raises awareness around social inclusion, and ensures they are aware of what they can do beyond their teenage years by helping them look to a positive future.
+Emma meets with our teenagers either at the hospice, at home, or at their school, to talk about all sorts of things going on in their lives.
+This helps build long term, trusted relationships and means that our young people can be enabled to feel less isolated and more prepared for their future.
+Emma told us they often play board games together which means our young people can relax and feel comfortable to talk more, including sharing their worries.

-Transition work: As well as her youth work, Emma also supports the older teenagers of the hospice, aged 14-19, through the changes from the children’s health services to the adult services.
+Transition work: As well as her youth work, Emma also supports the older teenagers of the hospice, aged 14-19 and their parents/carers in preparation of the changes from the children’s services to adult services.
 Advising them how opinions and attitudes would change and letting them know what support there is out there for anything from housing, education, work to social and even health.
 As they move from the safety of the hospice, into the big wide world, her role has helped the young people feel less alone and isolated and prepared for their future.
 Emma will also refer them to social workers and other services, where appropriate, to those who could offer support with life beyond the hospice.

 The variety of Emma’s role means that every day is different.
-Before lockdown she might have been at her desk all day answering emails and phone calls, then the next day she might be visiting a teenager at home or school, or she could be talking to her clinical peers to find future respite or help for one of our teenagers.
-One thing she has developed as part of her role was starting a network Saturday youth group, giving the teenagers of the hospice a chance to meet with others in a similar situation to them on a regular basis.
+One day she could be answering emails and phone calls, then the next day she might be visiting a teenager at home or school, or she could be talking to her clinical peers to find future respite or help for one of our teenagers.
+One thing she has developed as part of her role was starting the #networksaturday youth group which gives the teenagers with capacity a chance to meet with others in a similar situation to them on a regular basis.

-Jasper, who has been attending #Network Saturdays for a while said, ‘I have previously attended #Network Saturday which has been a great way to spend the day and a nice change from being at home.
-I like the social activities they do and making friends.
-I can’t wait until we can attend again in person’.
+Jasper, who has been attending #Network Saturdays for a while said, ‘I have previously attended Network Saturday which has been a great way to spend the day and a nice change from being at home.
+I like the social activities they do and making friends’.

 Help us continue to support children of the hospice by making a donation of £10, or whatever you can afford, towards one of our youth club sessions.
 These sessions usually cost around £130 a day and you’ll be ensuring that, once it is safe to do so, our teenagers can get together again and meet others in a similar situation to them and avoid isolation.